scipy-conference/scipy_proceedings/papers/david_shupe/david_shupe.rst

    and controls for changing source characteristics and instrument parameters. :label:`ost-galaxy`

 The application has been deployed on the Heroku platform [#]_.
-A screenshot of the galaxy spectrum is shown in :ref:`ost-galaxy`.
+A screenshot of the galaxy spectrum is shown in Figure :ref:`ost-galaxy`.
 To ensure good performance when changing parameters, the instrument sensitivity was pre-computed for the lines in the spectra, for different backgrounds and redshifts.